-Except as may be otherwise expressly covered in this booklet, dietary instructions.
+Except as provided under the Physician Preventive Benefits section of this booklet, dietary instructions.

 Dental services you receive from a dental or medical department maintained by or on behalf of an employer, a mutual benefit association, a labor union, trustee or similar person or group.